 Maximizing and equitably distributing well-being for the greater good requires that people suppress their selfishness and make an effort for the benefit of others.
 Although moral cultivation is a central goal of many religious and philosophical traditions, psychological science has little to say about what moral improvement looks like in practice.
 Thus, I have recently turned to questions about the causes and consequences of moral improvement.

 So far, my research suggests that people don’t particularly want to be more moral (e.g., honest, compassionate, and fair); instead, they overwhelmingly prioritize goals to become less anxious and less depressed (Sun & Goodwin, 2020, Psych Science).
 Informant reports revealed that close others didn’t want participants to be more moral, either.

 There are many other promising directions for a long-term research agenda on moral improvement.
-For example, if they were so inspired, what would people do to become more moral?
-Codings of open-ended responses suggest that people overwhelmingly think about moral improvement in terms of changing broad traits (vs. specific or contextualized behaviors), and that the most common goal is to become more compassionate (Sun, Wilt, Meindl, Watkins, & Goodwin, in progress).
+For example, if they were so inspired, what types of moral improvements do people wish to make?
+Codings of open-ended responses suggest that people most frequently express desires to become more compassionate and more often framed their moral improvement goals in terms of amplifying positive tendencies than curbing negative ones (Sun et al., under review).
 Are there unique barriers to moral (vs. non-moral) change?
 Developmentally, when are people most motivated to make moral improvements?
 Ultimately, by addressing such questions, I will develop a theory of the causes, process, and consequences of moral improvement.